Oh my God, it’s my pleasure to see,

 That flavor so intense, creating memories for me.

 Well, only a true tea lover can understand the feelings behind these lines.
-For them, sipping the tea is not just having a beverage, it’s an experience, a feeling, a sheer happiness which probably that tea lover can only feel.
+For them, sipping the tea is not just having a beverage, it’s an experience, a feeling, sheer happiness which probably that tea lover can only feel.

 Have you ever wondered what makes a good cup of tea good enough to bring that rich experience?
 If not, then here are those primary factors:

-- The color of the tea liquor
+- The colour of the tea liquor

 - The aroma or smell

 - The taste (which is the most important)

 You can see that a good cup of tea satisfies your three senses through seeing, smelling, and tasting.
 Altogether, they define how awesome tea can be.
 Now you know these factors but you must be thinking that how teas from the different parts of the world provide us with a different experience.
 Well, the answer lies in the fact that all these factors are dependent on the geographical or environmental aspects, cultivation practices, and the processing of the tea leaves.
 All these aspects decide what is the colour, aroma, and taste of your tea.